-If you have any landscaping issue please contact the Board at CountrysideVillasHOA@yahoo.com so they can place an orange flag on the item and alert the landscapers of the issue that needs attention so they can address at their next visit.
+*If you have a landscape maintenance issue (trimming, weed control, irrigation) please contact the Board at 520-301-4483 or email CountrysideVillasHOA@yahoo.com so they can place an ORANGE FLAG on the item and alert the landscapers of the issue.
+Any irrigation issues will be marked with a BLUE FLAG.

 Succulents can provide dramatic sculptural qualities to your landscape with minimal care.